FJRubio67/MEGH/README.md

 This repository contains a real data application of the clustered survival models proposed in the paper:

  > Rubio, F.J. and Drikvandi, R. (2022+).
-MEGH: A parametric class of general hazard models for clustered survival data, under review.
+MEGH: A parametric class of general hazard models for clustered survival data.
+Statistical Methods in Medical Research, in press.

 The models are fitted using the R package `MEGH`.
 To install the `MEGH` R package use: